ksoltan/testMock/README.md

 3. Extend the InstrumentDataFormatterInterface class.
 Your class must contain a Format() function that transforms a RawPacket into a DataPacket.
 4. Update the __reader__ and __data_formatter__ unique_ptr in the main .ino file to initialize as members of your new classes.

-# Adding Writers (Output methods)
+# Adding Writer
+Writers are data output methods.
 The current firmware has a Serial Writer which simply prints the packet or error to the serial monitor and a CloudWriter which hasn't been tested on a device, but was mocked and unittested (please update if necessary).
 There is also a sketch for an SD Writer without an implementation.

-## Adding Writer to the Main Program
+## Adding Writer to Main Program
 To add a writer to the program:
 1. In the main .ino file, initialize a unique_ptr to the desired reader.
 2. You may need to pass an Options struct to the Writer.
 For example, for a Cloud Writer, set the batch number to 5 so it sends the data 5 packets at a time.
 For an Error Writer, set the batch number to 1 so it writes the data as soon as it receives it.